-Line #1 opened a log window to trace the history and errors of the implementation process.
-Line #2 checked whether the syntax in the file 'RegModel.txt' was correct.
-Line #3 read in the data, Line #4 compiled the model, Line #5 initialized the parameters using the data in the starting value file, and Line #6 generated the staring values for the parameters that were not specified in the starting value file.
-Line #7 generated 2000 data points for each parameter but these data points (called burn-in data points) were discarded to ensure convergence.
-In Lines #8-11 the parameters were specified to be estimated.
-The parameters need to be specified since the sampled data points for unspecified parameters will not be saved.
-Line #12 was used to monitor the DIC (Spiegelhalter et. al. 2002) that can be used as a fit statistic to compare models.
-Line #13 generated the other 5000 data points which were saved to be analyzed in SAS for statistical inference.
-Line #14 wrote the DIC into the log file.
-Line #15 saved the generated data points in Line #13 into two files.
-The first file was the index file 'outputIndex.txt' that included the index for each estimated parameter defined in Lines #8-11.
-The second file was the data file 'output1.txt' that saved the data points generated.
-These files were also called CODA (Convergence Diagnostic and Output Analysis) files.
-Line #16 saved the log file where the DIC and error information can be found.
-Line #17 was used to guit the WinBUGS program when finished.
+Line 1 opened a log window to trace the history and errors of the implementation process.
+Line 2 checked whether the syntax in the file RegModel.txt was correct.
+Line 3 read in the data, Line 4 compiled the model, Line 5 initialized the parameters using the data in the starting value file, and Line 6 generated the starting values for the parameters that were not specified in the starting value file.
+Line 7 generated 2,000 data points for each parameter but these data points (called burn-in data points) were discarded to ensure convergence.
+In Lines 8 through 11 the parameters were specified to be estimated.
+The parameters need to be specified because the sampled data points for unspecified parameters will not be saved.
+Line 12 was used to monitor the deviance information criterion (DIC) (Spiegelhalter, Best, Carlin, & Linde, 2002) that can be used as a fit statistic to compare models.
+Line 13 generated the other 5,000 data points that were saved to be analyzed in SAS for statistical inference.
+Line 14 wrote the DIC into the log file.
+Line 15 saved the generated data points in Line 13 into two files.
+The first file was the index file outputIndex.txt that included the index for each estimated parameter defined in Lines 8 through 11.
+The second file was the data file output1.txt that saved the data points generated.
+These files were also called convergence diagnostic and output analysis (CODA) files.
+Line 16 saved the log file where the DIC and error information can be found.
+Line 17 was used to quit the WinBUGS program when finished.

 Three comments are worth emphasizing here.
-First, this script file must be saved where WinBUGS is installed, usually "C:\program files\WinBUGS14\".
+First, this script file must be saved where WinBUGS is installed, usually C:\program files\WinBUGS14\.
 Second, one can change the folder where the model file, data file, staring value file, coda file, and log file are saved.
-However, the slash "/" instead of the usual backslash "\" needs to be used in the path.
-Third, WinBUGS is sensitive to the lowercase and uppercase letters.
-Step 4-4: Run WinBUGS and debug errors
+However, the slash (/) instead of the usual backslash (\) needs to be used in the path.
+Third, WinBUGS is sensitive to lowercase and uppercase letters.

-To run WinBUGS, we first created a run.bat file using the codes in the first paragraph of CODE 6.
+Step 4-4: Run WinBUGS and debug errors.
+To run WinBUGS, we first created a run.bat file using the codes in the first paragraph of Code 6.
 We then ran WinBUGS in the X window using the codes in the second paragraph.
 After implementing the first two paragraphs of the codes, a DOS window opened and the WinBUGS program implemented the procedure specified in Step 4-3.
-After finished, the WinBUGS program exited and the SAS window returned.
-Then the first thing to check is the log file.
-The codes in CODE 7 can read the log file and print its content in the output window of SAS.
+After finishing, the WinBUGS program exited and the SAS window returned.
+The first thing to check then is the log file.
+The codes in Code 7 can read the log file and print its content in the output window of SAS.
 Any errors in running WinBUGS can be targeted by the information provided in the log file.